 ― Michael Moore

 In June 2011, Christopher L. Gattarello, on behalf of All Points, a garbage disposal company, leased the former National Acme factory for a proposed cardboard and paper waste recycling facility.
 That never happened – and it became a front for illegal open dumping.
 Piles of debris and asbestos were left open to the elements.
-Eventually, Gattarello and his brother were indicted on charges of unlawful open dumping and operating a solid waste disposal facility without a license.
+Eventually, Gattarello and his brother were indicted for unlawful open dumping and operating a solid waste disposal facility without a license.